-For newly developed and designed products, as well as for particularly important products, we assess products according to such criteria as resource- and energy-savings and recycling potential, with the goal of reducing the environmental impact of our products during their life cycles.
+For newly developed and designed products, as well as for particularly important products, KHI assesses products according to such criteria as resource-and energy-savings and recycling potential, with the goal of reducing the environmental impact of our products during their life cycles.
 Because specific evaluation techniques vary depending on the type of product, each business segment draws up product assessment rules appropriate to the characteristics of respective products.

-Main evaluation items of product assessment are as shown right.
+Main evaluation items of product assessment are shown below.

-- 1 Product weight reduction - 2 Product energy saving - 3 Longer product life - 4 Product safety and environmental conservation effectiveness - 5 Measures for product disposal and recycling - 6 Environmental impacts when problems or other extraordinary circumstances occur - 7 Provision of information for use and maintenance - 8 Compliance with regulations
+- 1 Product weight reduction - Product energy saving - 3 Longer product life - 4 Product safety and environmental conservation effectiveness - Measures for product disposal and recycling - 6 Environmental impacts when problems or other extraordinary circumstances occur - 7 Provision of information for use and maintenance - 8 Compliance with regulations